Skip to content

 187 miles (301 km) from Portland

-Visitors to famous Crater Lake National Park can make a slight detour to the North Umpqua.
+Visitors to the famous Crater Lake National Park can make a slight detour to the North Umpqua.
 This boulder-strewn river features more rapids per mile than most other waterways.
 Expect an exciting day of class II and III rapids.
 More experienced rafters can try the class IV “Pinball” (named for its tendency to make rafts ricochet around).

 When to visit